ynot16/YNTTrie/README.md

 # YNTTrie
-An Dictionary Trie used for searching, #functional swift#
+A Dictionary Trie used for searching, #functional swift#